CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/BeginnerSegmentationPlugins.md

 Classical segmentation requires the thing you care about in an image be bright and every single other pixel dark(er).
 If you have a good clean fluorescent signal for the thing you care about, great!
 If not, you may need to resort to some tricks.

-One trick is by training a classifier on a pixel-by-pixel basis to say "here is what I think is the likelihood that this is the pixel that you care about".
+One such trick is to train a classifier on a pixel-by-pixel basis to say "here is what I think is the likelihood that this is the pixel that you care about" and assign that pixel a probability value.
 If your classifier is good, that will give you an image where the pixels you care about are high-probability (bright) and everywhere else is low-probability (dark).
 That's exactly what we want!
-Biologists tend to call this "Pixel Classification"; computer scientists will sometimes refer to it as "Semantic Segmentation".
+Life scientists tend to call this **"Pixel Classification"**; computer scientists will sometimes refer to it as **"Semantic Segmentation"**.

 There are a few popular Fiji plugins for doing this, including Weka Trainable Segmentation and Labkit.
 We tend to use ilastik, because it makes it easy to automate creating a classifier from a very small number of images and then bulk-applying it to many others in "Batch Processing" mode.
-You can check out a tutorial we have written for running ilastik, and *then* CellProfiler at tutorials.cellprofiler.org (look for Pixel Classification).
+You can check out a tutorial we have written for running ilastik, and *then* CellProfiler at [tutorials.cellprofiler.org](https://tutorials.cellprofiler.org/) (look for Pixel-based Classification).

 ```{figure} ./TutorialImages/IlastikBatchMode.png
 :width: 700